 Originally published in Kiwi Families online parenting resource.

-Much of what is judged to be defiance, misbehaviour, resistance, laziness, spite or selfishness stems from your child having unmet emotional needs and consequently not feeling good in themselves.
-At such times reasoning, demanding, appealing, threatening or bribing can add to their underlying frustrations and do nothing to address their unmet emotional needs, but applying a little empathy goes a long way to turning things around.
+Much of what is judged to be defiance, misbehaviour, resistance, laziness, spite or selfishness stems from your child's unmet emotional needs and consequently not feeling good in themselves.
+This doesn't mean the parent isn't doing their job, it's normal and understandable for children to feel and express emotions in facing challenges, big and small.
+At such times reasoning, demanding, appealing, threatening or bribing can add to their underlying frustrations and do nothing to address their unmet emotional needs.
+But applying a little empathy goes a long way to turning things around.

-Children tend to feel loved when we give them positive attention through listening attentively, letting them engage us with their activities and questions, and empathizing with, supporting and validating their whole range of feelings, playing together, reflecting that we value their contributions, and generally being warm, caring and affectionate.
+Children tend to feel loved when we give them positive attention through listening attentively, letting them engage us with their activities and questions, and empathizing with, supporting and validating their whole range of feelings, reflecting that we value their contributions.

-Children also yearn to feel free of the stress of unexpressed emotions.
+Our children can generally only cope with their feelings to the extent that their parent can cope with them.
 When difficult feelings are listened to, accepted and understood, they become much less difficult, it allows the child to feel normal and ok about themselves again.
 The more genuine loving empathy we give our child, the quicker they can bounce back to feeling calm, settled and more secure.
-Our children can generally only cope with their feelings to the extent that their parent can cope with them.

 “Empathy is a respectful understanding of what others are experiencing.
 Instead of offering empathy, we often have a strong urge to give advice and to explain our own position of feeling.
 Empathy, however, calls upon us to empty our mind and listen to others with our whole being.” – Marshall Rosenberg